andr-ew/nest_/study/study1.md

 # challenge:

+- change to a different scale
-- add another row, or widen the scale and the affordance widths
+- add another row, or widen the scale table and the affordance widths
 - have row 1 affect row 4, creating an infinite loop

 # continued